“Productivity is never an accident. It is always the result of a commitment to excellence, intelligent planning, and focused effort.” – Paul J.Meyer

 - Equivalent Manual Test Effort – What effort it would have taken if these test cases were executed manually?
 This shows the benefits of running automation scripts against the time it takes for running the same test case manually.

 - Project Information Repository – One of the best way to improve quality assurance is by ensuring all the proper information is available, including design specifications, and support documentation, in a common and accessible location for the team.
 A proper test management tool that tracks the QA process efficiently should be used.
-QA team requires a variety of information that is crucial to the success of a project i.e. business timelines, performance metrics, etc. An erratic flow of information can hinder productivity and cause unnecessary delays in deadlines so choosing right testing strategy metrics is important.
+QA team requires a variety of information that is crucial to the success of a project i.e. business timelines, performance metrics, etc. An erratic flow of information can hinder productivity and cause unnecessary delays in deadlines so choosing the right testing strategy metrics is important.

 - Use Effective Communication Tools – Integrate communication and chat tools so that team members spend more time on the application rather than emailing developers, IT engineers, or other stakeholders with trivial issues or questions.